School Trips to Reykjavík

 - Low cost, great for groups on a budget

-Get ready to be transported back in time to the age of the Icelandic Viking.
-Hotel Viking is a fantastic place to learn of Viking culture where the staff dress in traditional clothing and the hotel draws from Viking inspiration for the room and restaurant decor.
+Hotel Viking in Hafnarfjörður is a fantastic place to learn about Viking culture as hotel staff dress in traditional clothing and the hotel draws from Viking inspiration for the room and restaurant decor.

-Facilities: WiFi available, communal space available known as the ‘Viking Cave’, small gift shop, Viking themed decor.
+Facilities: The hotel offers WI-FI, a communal space available known as the ‘Viking Cave’, a small gift shop and Viking themed decor.

 Meals: On-site restaurant.

-- Short walk from Reykjavik’s main shopping area
+- 20 minute walk to Reykjavik’s main shopping area and 10 minutes to the geothermal pool

 - Modern accommodation

-Location: Short walk to the centre of Reykjavik, 5 minute walk to the geothermal swimming pool and the harbour.
+Location: 20 minute walk to the centre of Reykjavik, 10 minute walk to the Laugardalslaug geothermal swimming pool and the harbour.

 Meals: Buffet restaurant on-site, packed lunches available for groups.